rutishauserlab/SBCAT-release-NWB/README.md

 ## MATLAB Analysis

-The main script in this repo, `NWB_SBCAT_import_main.m`, is designed to analyze the released dataset and to reproduce select figures & metrics noted in Daume et. al. [year].
+The main script in this repo, `NWB_SBCAT_analysis_demo_main.m`, is designed to analyze the released dataset and to reproduce select figures & metrics noted in Daume et. al. [year].
 It can calculate several metrics related to behavior (reaction time, accuracy), spike sorting, and single-unit (SU) activity during the task.

 ### Steps to Use the Script
 * **Set Parameters:** The first section of the script sets important parameters.
 The `importRange` is the range of files for the dataset.
 For the current release, subject IDs have a range of `1:44`.
 The full range can also be specified by setting `importRange=[]`.